dr-richard-barker/Settlers_of_Mars_3D_LLM/README.md

 Or buy the official set from the Catan Shop.
 ### https://catanshop.com/catan-3d

+### How to play with a AI "DnD" chat bot guide
-To get started playing "Settler of Mars" players can use any of the 3 games play templates designed to taylor chat bots to facilitate an original game plan.
+To get started playing "Settler of Mars" players can use any of the 3 games play templates designed to tailor chatbots to facilitate an original game plan.
 These promt's can be used to train AI-GTP's to help guide you on your adventure, they can be customized to create a range of training scenarios.

 More information on how to hide scientific discoveries in the game play is coming soon(ish)...